LOADING

 Diameter:16.3cm、Height:2.8cm、Bottom Diameter:8.0cm

-Condition:There are mushikui at the edge
+Condition:There are mushikui and crack at the edge

 Photo Gallery